Santhosh Keezhattoor

-Santhosh Keezhattoor is an Indian film actor and theatre artist, known for his work in Malayalam films.
+Santhosh Keezhattoor is an Indian actor known for his work in Malayalam films and television.
 Before working in films, he worked as a theatre artist and programme producer.

 Personal life

 Santhosh hails from Taliparamba, Kerala, India.
 At the age of 16, he joined Kannur's professional theatre group Sangatha Chethana.
 He won acclaim for a solo drama that narrated the life of Ochira Velukkutty.
 He also performed in a theatre performance called Pen Nadam which was critical acclaimed.